-Johns Oh, I can call back.
+Johns Oh, I care call back.

-tre a minute.
+James No, I have a minute.
 What can I do for you?

-to the point insendiately if they meaning or toy to postpore for a laint unbelond oil, seel them is easily them to come to the point.
-If they up-ture the point in the point is the point of the point in the point time a long description of a problem, cut in with.
-Namel, surpro their ropt, but I have a call in five minutes.
-What can I do so help out?
-You night instead say, "[Name], sorry to interrupt, but I have a call in five ninutes.
+to the point immediately.
+If they meander or try to postpore for a lumblefued cell, need there is used get them to come to the point.
+If the into a long description of a greeklen, cut in width, "Manel, serre to in rupt, but I have a cell in five minutes.
+What can I do to help out?" might instead say, "[Name], sorry to interrupt, but I have a call in five minutes.
 Can you send me an e-mail?"